Haselnussbomber/HaselTweaks/README.md

 Configuration options:

-- Flash on Alarm
+- Flash on alarm
   Triggers when a notification from the game's /alarm feature is printed in chat.
-- Flash on Combat
+- Flash on combat
   Triggers when your character is drawn into combat.
+- Flash on synthesis completion

 ### Fix Inventory Open Tab